barryombaki/farmers_dairy-/README.md

 Dairy
 =====

-Simple Dairy Record Management System built with vanilla php as a Pro-Bono Project for a college student
+Simple Dairy Record Management System built with vanilla php as a MOUNT KENYA UNIVERSITY Project for a university student

 ## Features
 * Manage farmers